laylahashmi/Tripper/journals/ray_parker.md

 ## March 30th, 2023:
 Working on our back end has brought up a few blockers especially with incorporating our stops.
 The biggest blocker was grabbing and viewing an id for a stop.
 We started using VScode live share to code together and that has been helpful.
 All we need to do is wrap up our back end to get a stop and update a stop which we'll continue on Monday.
 For this weekend we discussed reviewing the FastAPI videos to gain a better understanding of our code before moving into the front end.

+## April 3rd, 2023:
+We finished the back-end of our project.
+Going over our CRUD we found and fixed a couple of bugs.
+We added update stops and delete a stop.
+Everything is working and we are on track this week.